risc0/r0vm-helios/README.md

 R0VM Helios verifies the consensus of a source chain in the execution environment of a destination chain.
 For example, you can run an R0VM Helios light client on Polygon that verifies Ethereum Mainnet's consensus.

-R0VM is a fork of [SP1 Helios](https://github.com/succinctlabs/sp1-helios).
+R0VM Helios is a fork of [SP1 Helios](https://github.com/succinctlabs/sp1-helios).

 ## Prerequisites